Theoriz/Unity-HDRP-Vioso-Lablab/README.md

 ### Using the studio model

 In the ProjectionSetup prefab, the Lablab object is a 3D model of the studio for debugging purposes.
 It is enabled to help you visualize the physical space of the studio in your 3D world and validate the outputs.
-Once you have setup this correctly, you can disable the Lablab component of the ProjectionSetup to see the final output of your scene.
+Once it is setup correctly, you can disable the Lablab component of the ProjectionSetup to see the final output of your scene.

 ![](https://github.com/Theoriz/Unity-HDRP-Vioso-Template/blob/main/Resources/Documentation/Screenshots/ProjectionSetupInSampleSceneMireDisabled.jpg)
 ![](https://github.com/Theoriz/Unity-HDRP-Vioso-Template/blob/main/Resources/Documentation/Screenshots/Outputs.jpg)